 Loneliness and isolation are areas of concern for older Australians’ mental wellbeing at the best of times.
-With many social distancing restrictions still in place, these feelings are likely to have been exacerbated further.

 As many of us try to do the right thing and keep our distance to keep one another safe, we also need to find ways in which to support the mental wellbeing of the elderly individuals in our lives.

 The impacts of loneliness and isolation can be far-reaching, taking a toll on emotional, physical and mental wellbeing.
 Periods of isolation can result in depression, anxiety, tiredness, sleep problems, loss of appetite, substance use and body aches.
 In fact, research suggests that a lack of social connection can carry health risks equivalent to other known risky behaviours such as smoking 15 cigarettes a day.